The library invites you to check out our Makerspace at the Northwest Branch!

 3D Printing Basics

 Learn how to use a 3D printer!
-Children 12 or younger must have a parent attend class with them.
+We will provide an overview of 3D printing applications, the parts of the machine, types of filament, the 3D printing process, and safety and troubleshooting.
+Children 10 or younger must have a parent attend class with them.

 Hobbyists!
 Join our group and explore DIY electronics!
 Bring your own maker project, or team up with someone and create one.
 We will learn about microcontrollers, robotics, 3D printers, programming languages, wearable technology, and other design projects.
 Bring your Raspberry Pi, Arduino, LEDs, sensors, or other misc. projects for collaborative learning and show-and-tell!